jnbellinger/GroupAlgebraSymmetry/README.md

 The approach I used working on the original paper used a Fortran program to create and pre-simplify the equations, but the final solution and creation of commutation relations was manual.

+The program seems to fail with the groups of size 18.
+I am investigating.

 Contents
 ------